-Judy: I love pairing cheese with Marcona almonds and olives, prosciutto or the holy salami.
+Judy: I love pairing cheese with Marcona almonds and olives, prosciutto or the Olli salami.
 Hard cheese is wonderful with a quince paste, cherry or plum jam.

 Freya: I love cheese and fruit.
 There’s the classic cheddar and apple, but also try fresh fig, pear, persimmon, or champagne grapes.

 Don’t forgo inviting people to your table because you don’t have a full spread like you’ve seen in a magazine.
 There are wonderful, simple things people would love to share in your company.

 One all-time favorite is plain Havarti.
 It’s just wonderful.
 Take a piece of Havarti, leave it out for a couple of hours so it comes to room temperature, and it will taste better than a spectacular cheese.
 Add a great accompaniment like a delicious loaf of bread or a mini baguette and people will be happy and full.
 Keep it simple.

 There’s a lot of misinformation out there.
 People who are lactose intolerant may not realize that if cheese is modestly aged, it loses its lactose.
 There are misconceptions about what the cows eat and how they’re taken care of.
 For years, co-ops have had a policy that all our milk and milk products be free of added growth hormones, and I’ve been able to witness the compliance by the cheese-makers.